rajkumartreads/mod_wsgi/docs/user-guides/checking-your-installation.rst

 Checking Your Installation
 ==========================

-When debugging mod_wsgi or a WSGI application, it is import to be able to understand how mod_wsgi has been installed, what Apache and/or Python it uses and how those systems have been configured, plus under what configuration the WSGI application is running.
+When debugging mod_wsgi or a WSGI application, it is important to understand how mod_wsgi has been installed, what Apache and/or Python it uses and how those systems have been configured, plus under what configuration the WSGI application is running.